-5 Ways to ask true or false questions
+5 ways to ask questions

-Having various methods of interaction within a lesson increases user engagement, and consequently increases retention.
-In this article, we will cover ways you use other Ed interactive templates to ask true or false questions.
+Having dynamic methods of interaction within a lesson increases user engagement, and consequently increases retention.
+In this article, we will explore some of the best ways to incorporate EdApp’s interactive templates to ask true or false questions.

 Analytics show a significant number of users answer Strikeout templates correctly, so it can be the perfect template to use when introducing a new concept via true or false for ensuring retention.

 Setting up a Missing Word slide is as easy as typing in the words which you want to be missing in the sentence (which then appears in the box below).
 However for an added level of difficulty, you can also type decoy words which don’t appear in the sentence – users then have to decide which words will make it correct.
 These distractors can be added if you want to make the question more challenging and create a deeper understanding.

 Similar to strikeout, setting the decoy words to have the opposite meaning of the missing word can create a true or false question, where the user has to select if the sentence is/isn’t true.